 Safe standing in the Premier League

-However, ensuing disasters in the UK football stadiums, mostly occasioned by poor safe-standing protocols forced the government to rethink the significance of such areas in football stadiums and ban it altogether.
+However, ensuing disasters in the UK football stadiums, mostly occasioned by poor safe-standing protocols, forced the government to rethink the significance of such areas in football stadiums and ban them altogether.

 With that, several Premier League clubs that strongly advocated for it began installing safe-standing areas on their grounds.